HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-5 Repeaters.md

 3. Other hams in the area hear you on the repeater's output frequency.
 4. When they respond, they transmit on the input frequency, and the repeater retransmits their signal on the output frequency, completing the communication cycle.

-Calling someone on a repeater is simple: just say the call sign of the station you want to talk to, then identify with your call sign.
+Calling someone on a repeater is simple: just say the callsign of the station you want to talk to, then identify with your callsign.
 For example: "W1ABC, this is K2XYZ."
 This is more of a convention than a rule, but it's an appropriate way to get someone's attention on a repeater.

 #### Repeater Etiquette